brihadeesh/brihadeesh.github.io/content/about.md

 showReadingTime = false
 +++

-{{< figure src="/images/GK_shaheen-2.jpg" alt="juvenile Shaheen Falcon with a Pond Heron kill" class="right" caption="Photo by Gnanaskandan Kesavabharathi.
-Aug 2020, Chennai outskirts." >}}

 ## What does _peregrinator_ mean? {#what-does-peregrinator-mean}

+{{< figure src="/images/GK_shaheen.jpeg" alt="Shaheen Falcon with a Parakeet kill" caption="Shaheen Falcon adult with a Parakeet kill.
+Photo by Gnanaskandan Kesavabharathi.
+Jul 2016, Chennai outskirts." >}}

 _Peregrinator_ refers to one of two things, both of which I had in mind while selecting the name.
 I had initially wanted to go with